tfrank64/taylorfranklin.github.io/_posts/2014-10-11-open-source-fusion-crpixellatedview-mgspotyviewcontroller.md

 **Roadblock**: unfortunately, I do not think there is a way to instantly pixelate a view with the API for CRPixellatedView.
 Therefore, when scrolling, you will notice the image only pixelates one time whenever you scroll down past a certain point and not in many small increments.
 The animation starts to get buggy and laggy when you set the `animationDuration` too small (e.g. 0.1) or try to animate the view too often.
 It would be nice if the update was instant and I did not have to set an `animationDuration`, but I worked within these constraints.

-In the `scrollViewDidScroll` method, I kept a boolean value, &#8220;pulled&#8221;, so that once I pixelated the view, I would not reverse that pixelation until the tableview was greater than or equal to the starting offset.
+In the `scrollViewDidScroll` method, I kept a boolean value, `pulled`, so that once I pixelated the view, I would not reverse that pixelation until the tableview was greater than or equal to the starting offset.
 Once that was implemented, everything started working pretty smoothly.

 ### The Code